Fun and a Feast: 7 Myrtle Beach Dinner Shows You’ll Regret Missing

 View of Medieval Times in Myrtle Beach.
 Photo credit: Deb Steenhagen

-When you arrive, you enter the Medieval-style castle by crossing a drawbridge.
+• What is the show about: When you arrive, you enter the Medieval-style castle by crossing a drawbridge.
 Once inside, you are crowned with the colors of your kingdom.
 You’ll cheer for your assigned kingdom as the knights participate in heart-stopping games, battles, and sword fights.
 Live Andalusian horses are the show’s stars with their impressive power and agility.
+You’ll also see an impressive display of falconry.
+A new show debuted in 2024 so even if you’ve been to a Medieval Times before, the experience will be different.

-You’ll dine with the royal court as the knights joust and the horses race by.
-They serve a hearty meal of garlic bread, tomato bisque soup, roasted chicken, sweet corn, herb-basted potatoes, and a special dessert.
-You can look forward to a great show every night.
+• What is the meal like: They serve a hearty meal of garlic bread, tomato bisque soup, roasted chicken, sweet corn, herb-basted potatoes, and a special dessert.
+Vegan, vegetarian and gluten-free options are available upon request.
+This meal is a ton of food so come hungry!

 Myrtle Beach Dinner Shows include the Polynesian Fire Luau (street sign).